-The head of the pancreas is the enlarged part of the gland that is surrounded by the C-shaped curve of the duodenum.
-On its way to into the descending part of the duodenum, the bile duct lies in a groove on the posterosuperior surface of the head or is embedded in its substance.
-The body of the pancreas continues from the neck passes over the aorta and L2 vertebra.
+The head of the pancreas is the enlarged part of the gland surrounded by the C-shaped curve of the duodenum.
+On its way to the descending part of the duodenum, the bile duct lies in a groove on the posterosuperior surface of the head or is embedded in its substance.
+The body of the pancreas continues from the neck and passes over the aorta and L2 vertebra.
 The anterior surface of the body of the pancreas is covered with peritoneum.
-The posterior surface of the body is devoid of peritoneum and is in contact with the aorta, the superior mesenteric artery (SMA), the left suprarenal gland, left kidney, and renal vessels.
+The posterior surface of the body is devoid of peritoneum.
+It is in contact with the aorta, the superior mesenteric artery (SMA), the left suprarenal gland, the left kidney, and renal vessels.

-Majority of the pancreas (approximately 80%) is made up of the exocrine pancreatic issue.
+The majority of the pancreas (approximately 80%) is made up of exocrine pancreatic tissue.
 This is made of pancreatic acini (pyramidal acinar cells with the apex directed towards the lumen).
 These contain dense zymogen granules in the apical region, whereas the basal region contains the nucleus and endoplasmic reticulum (which aids in synthesizing the digestive enzymes).
 These enzymes are stored in secretory vesicles called the Golgi complex.
-The basolateral membrane of the acinar cells contains several receptors for neurotransmitters including secretin, cholecystokinin, acetylcholine, which regulate exocytosis of the digestive enzymes.
+The basolateral membrane of the acinar cells contains several receptors for neurotransmitters including secretin, cholecystokinin, and acetylcholine, which regulate exocytosis of the digestive enzymes.

 Stellate cells are a direct formation of epithelial structures within the pancreas.
 In conditions like chronic pancreatitis, these cells promote inflammation and fibrosis.

 The pancreas develops from the posterior foregut endoderm.
-At about 4 weeks gestation, this endoderm first gives rise to dorsal and ventral buds which gradually elongate .
-Around week 6, the ventral bud rotates around the then developing duodenum and eventually fuses with the dorsal bud at about 17th week of gestation to form the pancreas.
-The dorsal bud thus forms the upper part of the pancreatic head, the body, and the tail whereas the ventral bud forms the lower part of the pancreas and the uncinate process.
+At about 4 weeks gestation, this endoderm first gives rise to dorsal and ventral buds, which gradually elongate.
+Around week 6, the ventral bud rotates around the then developing duodenum and eventually fuses with the dorsal bud at about the 17th week of gestation to form the pancreas.
+The dorsal bud thus forms the upper part of the pancreatic head, the body, and the tail, whereas the ventral bud forms the lower part of the pancreas and the uncinate process.

 The pancreatic enzymes are drained by 2 pancreatic ducts: the duct of Wirsung (major pancreatic duct) and the duct of Santorini (minor pancreatic duct).
 The ventral duct forms the proximal portion of the major pancreatic duct, which opens into the duodenum via the ampulla of Vater.
 The dorsal duct forms a part of the major ducts as well as the minor duct or the accessory duct of Santorini.
 The latter usually empties through the ampulla of Vater but may empty independently in approximately 5% of people.